samulipo/samulipo.github.io/index.md

 ---
 <img class="pull-right" src="/assets/pic2_small.jpg"  alt="Samuli Reijula" title="Samuli Reijula (photo by Antti Rintala)"/>

+**Samuli Reijula (né Pöyhönen)**

 I am a postdoctoral researcher in the philosophy of science at the University of Helsinki.
 I’m currently working on projects related to two themes:
 - **Institutional epistemology.** What are epistemically well-designed social systems like?
 That is, what are the social, cognitive and institutional conditions of well-functioning scientific research?
 - **Evidence-based policy.** How are findings from the behavioral sciences used to inform policy design?
 How should that translation be done?